kingsdigitallab/kdl/frontend/src/blog/before-AI-agents-act-for-us.md

 _This post draws on the authors’ Digital Methods [Report](https://www.digitalmethods.net/Dmi/SummerSchool2025LLMsAsResearchEngines) and related [poster](https://doi.org/10.13140/RG.2.2.18247.61601), What if LLMs are our new (re)search engines?, produced for the 2025 Digital Methods Summer School._

 _Image credit: All figures reproduced with permission of the authors._

+You can reach out to Janna Joceli Omena at J.J.Omena@kcl.ac.uk.